 3. You will need a work permit.
 The Border and Immigration Agency can provide further information on obtaining a work permit.

 There is a section in Advice for non-UK teachers about the procedures that you will need to go through and the agencies that can provide you with information.

 I am an Overseas Trained Teacher, can I undertake supply work?

 Overseas trained teachers (OTTs) from outside the European Economic Area (EEA) are able to teach in England for up to four years without the need to gain Qualified Teacher Status (QTS), provided that your visa / work permit allows you to work in the UK.
 As such you are able to undertake supply work and this is, in fact, a recommended means for OTTs to gain experience of the UK education system and British schools prior to gaining QTS.
 To find out about working in an Eteach managed supply pool visit the Eteach Supply Teaching section.

-How can I achieve QTS while working in the UK?
+What is QTS and how can I achieve it whilst working in the UK?